w-wieczorek/ConsoleCSI/README.md

     p_mutation : float;

     // Number of evaluations for GA (e.g. if the population size is 200 then one iteration
-    // is 200 evaluation, hence 2000 is 10 iterations in the classical meaning of an iteration). iterations : int;
+    // is 200 evaluations, hence 2000 evaluations is 10 iterations in the classical meaning of an iteration). iterations : int;

     // If the verbose is set more than zero then the program will print the best individual